ChrisTangSdy/restapidocs/examples/README.md

 ### Transaction related Endpoint

-Endpoints for viewing and manipulating the Transactions that the Authenticated User has permissions to access.
+Endpoints for viewing and manipulating the Requests that the Authenticated User has permissions to access.

-* `POST /maker-checker/api/transactions` : Create a new transaction
+* `POST /maker-checker/api/requests` : Create a new Request
-* `PUT /maker-checker/api/transactions/{id}` : Update the amount and description of a transaction, can't be used to update status and creator of this transaction
-* `GET /maker-checker/api/transactions/{id}` : Get a specific transaction by id
+* `GET /maker-checker/api/requests/{id}` : Get a specific transaction by id
-* `GET /maker-checker/api/transactions` : Get transactions(Pagination), by default return the first 10 transactions, you can adjust the number of returns
+* `GET /maker-checker/api/requests` : Get transactions(Pagination), by default return the first 10 requests, you can adjust the number of returns
-* `POST /maker-checker/transactions/{id}/approve` : Approve a transaction
+* `PUT /maker-checker/requests/{id}/approve` : Approve a request
-*  `POST /maker-checker/transactions/{id}/reject` : Reject a transaction
+*  `PUT /maker-checker/requests/{id}/reject` : Reject a request

 # Detailed Explanation

-## 1.Create a new Transaction
+## 1.Create a new request

-create a new Transaction if current User has access permissions to it.
+create a new request if current User has access permissions to it.

-**URL** : `/maker-checker/api/transactions`
+**URL** : `/maker-checker/api/requests`

 **Method** : `POST`